North Highlands Dog Bite Lawyer

 For example, if you own a pit bull, you should know they are breeds most often involved in attacks.
 Nevertheless, any dog could bite a person, so the breed of the dog is not determinative of the viability of your North Highlands dog bite injury claim.Dog Owners Are Strictly Liable For Their Dog's Behavior

 According to California Civil Code section 3342(a), strict liability is applied to dog bite injury cases.
 This legal doctrine establishes that the dog owner who attacks and injures another person is automatically liable for those harms and losses.
 The injured party does not need to prove negligence on the dog owner's part, which makes obtaining financial recovery from the dog owner's insurance company much easier.Dog Bite Injuries Can Be Quite Serious

 Some people mistakenly believe dog bites are not severe; simply disinfect the wound, and you are good to go.
 Many serious dog bite injuries require weeks or months of rehabilitative treatment.
 For example, the types of injuries suffered as a result of dog bites and dog attacks include:

 - Eye damage

 - Emotional and psychological trauma

-I’m Ed Smith, a North Highlands dog bite lawyer.
-If you have been injured in a dog attack, or someone you love was injured or killed in one, please call me today at (916) 921-6400 for free, friendly advice.
-Or, you can call me at (800) 404-5400.
+If you have been injured in a dog attack or someone you love was bitten by a dog, please call our experienced North Highlands dog bite lawyers today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+See our verdicts and settlements.